Performing Access Reviews

 To reassign reviews for multiple users at once:

-- Select user records using the checkboxes in the leftmost column.
+- Select records using the checkboxes in the leftmost column.

 - Click Bulk Edit at the top-left of the table.